Fish Tank pH Levels (An easy guide for fishkeepers)

 - Stir the baking soda into the water allowing it to dissolve, and sit for 30 minutes before re-testing.
 Take note of how much the pH rises.

-- Treat the rest of the main tank water with baking soda using the same ratios used on the sample water.
+- Treat the remaining main tank water with baking soda using the same ratios on the sample water.

 - Once your main tank has reached the correct pH, you will need to gradually mix small quantities into the holding tank (for 12-24 hours) so that your fish get used to the change.